-The system combines the proven WindSonic ultrasonic wind speed & direction sensor, a highly accurate barometric pressure sensor housed in a vented enclosure and a Rotronic Hygroclip temperature/humidity probe contained in naturally aspirated radiation shield maximise measurement accuracy.
+The system combines the proven WindSonic ultrasonic wind speed & direction sensor, a highly accurate barometric pressure sensor housed in a vented enclosure and a Rotronic Hygroclip temperature/humidity probe contained in a naturally aspirated radiation shield to maximise measurement accuracy.

 MetPak Pro contains a PCB allowing users to conveniently add additional parameters using industry standard formats.
 Additional inputs allow for connection of a Pt100 temperature sensor, tipping bucket rain gauge (available from R-P-R) and two analogue sensors (water level sensor, pyranometer, pressure sensor, soil temperature sensor etc).

 The MetPak RG weather station is supplied with digital SDI-12, RS232 & 422 outputs.
 Low power consumption enables this weather station instrument to be used in remote locations where power is at a premium.
 An electrical junction box is fitted to the mounting bracket allowing convenient termination of all electrical cables.

 MetPak Pro is available as a Base Station which enables the system to be specified with a remote wind sensor if required.
 This sensor can be positioned away from the Base Station and a connection cable is provided.